Caster Wheel Brakes - Caster Concepts

 Wrap Around (W) Brakes

 If you rely on pivoting heavy-duty casters to move loads, then you might understand the difficulty involved in properly lining up your casters for access to the foot-activated brake.
-Wrap-around brakes solve this problem by giving operators access to the brake from all angles, no matter how the caster is oriented.
+Wrap-around brakes solve this problem.
+They give operators brake access from all angles, no matter how the caster is oriented.
 This can save time and keep employees safer, all while reducing frustration.

-As you can see, there are plenty of different brake options from which to choose.
-If you are still unsure of the best option for your needs, contact the experts at Caster Concepts today.
-With a bit of information about your needs and your application, you can easily discover the best casters and the best brakes for your individual projects and facility.
+Investing in locking casters with brakes enhances safety and control and contributes to increased ROI by reducing ergonomic injuries.
+Explore our collection of locking casters today and experience the reliability and performance they offer in your material handling operations.
+If you are still unsure of the best option, contact the experts at Caster Concepts today.
+With some information about your needs and your application, you can easily discover the best casters and brakes for your individual projects and facility.

 Cam Brake